pulipulichen/Docker-Dify/RAGFlow/docs/references/python_api_reference.md

 - `frequency penalty`: `float`
   Similar to the presence penalty, this reduces the model’s tendency to repeat the same words frequently.
 Defaults to `0.7`.
 - `max_token`: `int`
-  The maximum length of the model's output, measured in the number of tokens (words or pieces of words).
-If disabled, you lift the maximum token limit, allowing the model to determine the number of tokens in its responses.
+  The maximum length of the model’s output, measured in the number of tokens (words or pieces of words).
 Defaults to `512`.

 #### prompt: `Chat.Prompt`